 You have a few options when planning the Ha Giang Loop, you can either do a short loop or stretch it out for as long as you like.
 We decided to do the short loop in 3 days and 2 nights, going from Ha Giang City to Yen Minh, Dong Van, Lung Cu (Flag Pole), Meo Vac via the Ma Pi Leng Pass, then back to Ha Giang City via Yen Minh.
 A total of 350 kilometers.

 Here’s our itinerary, we hope it helps with planning your Ha Giang Motorbike Loop experience…

 The weather was meant to be nice all day so we weren’t in a rush to set off.
 We had our complimentary breakfast at Anh Anh Guest House, packed a couple of small bags and set off by 11am to get to Tam Son in time for lunch.
 It took us 1 hour and 40 minutes to ride the 50 km stretch to Tam Son, with a few refreshment/photo stops along the way.
+With the bike, we also got motorcycle led light kits which we planned to attach to our bikes by dawn.
 You’ll know when you reach this town as it’s the main food stop between Ha Giang and Yen Minh.

 Tip: You may hear rumors of needing a permit to travel the Ha Giang Motorbike Loop, however our hosts at Anh Anh Guest House advised us that it is a scam to get money from tourists.
 They said that if on the rare occasion we did get pulled over by police, to just pretend we don’t speak English and give them their number and they’d sort it out.
 Though please do your own research if you plan to travel on a different route to us.